Elderly people are one of the most vulnerable groups in the nation… Are You Thinking of Suing a Nursing Home for Negligence in Georgia?

 A civil lawsuit surrounding nursing home negligence alleges that a nursing home acted negligently (i.e. breached the duty of care owed to a patient), and that the negligence was the direct cause of the patient’s harm.

 Examples of nursing home negligence that can lead to harm include:

-- Negligent supervision When nursing home residents are not properly supervised, especially those that require around-the-clock care, accidents may result.
+When nursing home residents are not receiving proper supervision, especially those that require around-the-clock care, accidents may result.
 Examples of accidents include bed strangulation accidents, choking accidents, slip and fall accidents, and resident-on-resident assaults.

 The Elements of a Successful Claim Against a Nursing Home

 In order to win a claim against a nursing home, a plaintiff will need to provide evidence that establishes a few primary elements.

 These elements include: